kappapiana/anonymize/README.md

 But I also needed that the many time (most of the time) when I have to clean up the mess of multiple internal edits with clients working in docx.
 Therefore I have added the same structure (also OOXML is an XML bunch of files zipped together) for that file, without the need to convert them in ODT as I used to do before.

-So it will also work with docx (OOXML text document), although MS Word® has a feature to change data as an afterthought (but all or none, AFAICR).
+So it will also work with docx (OOXML text document), although MS Word® has a feature to change data as an afterthought (but all or none, AFAICR) and this script might not be strictly necessary.

-**Note**: the script will eventually go to its own repo

 # HOWTO